Dr. Jenn Hartmann

 I have been happily married to my wonderful husband, Pete, for 20 years.
 We have six awesome children, Jessica, PJ, Melissa, Samantha, Victoria, and Jack.
 When I’m not here helping our patients and staff, I am an avid volunteer in the Tredyffrin/Easttown school district and local community.
 We currently reside in Devon with our fun loving dog, Scarlet!

-I have been working for Strafford Chiropractic & Healing Center since February 2017 as an intern.
-I am currently enrolled at Eastern University as a junior, and am excited to now be a part-time administrative assistant for the organization.
-I am currently studying accounting and finance, and entrepreneurial studies.
-My primary role is to assist with all operational tasks with a focus on the back end of the business while I am on site.
-When needed, I also assist with their marketing needs: Facebook updates, promoting events and workshops, sending out newsletters to our amazing patients, and updating the website.
+I have been working for Strafford Chiropractic since November 2018.
+My role as Executive Assistant is to assist with all operational tasks with a focus on the back end of the business, while I am on site.
+When needed, I also assist with their marketing needs: Facebook updates, promotion events and workshops, sending out our newsletters to our wonderful patients, and updating the website.

 I graduated from West Chester University with two Bachelor degrees, one in English: Writing and a degree in Women and Gender Studies.
 I have worked in the retail industry for 8 years, but I am excited to start a career doing what I love: writing.